 If you want to know how to install EmuDeck onto your Steam Deck or to just get RPCS3 on there, then check out our how to play PS3 games on Steam Deck article.

 3. PS Now

-You’re probably thinking “Brandon, why is Playstation Now on this list?”.
-Well, hear me out, this is one of the best ways to play PS3 games on your PC.
+You’re probably thinking “Hey Retro Dodo, why is Playstation Now on this list?”.
+Well, hear us out, because this is one of the best ways to play PS3 games on your PC.